-Compare that to the time and thought that goes into most advertising campaigns.
+Compare that to the time and thought which goes into most advertising campaigns.

 Bottom of the Funnel (BOFU)

 In e-Commerce though, the BOFU (or Bottom Of the FUnnel) takes priority.
 It’s where the sale itself actually happens.
-Price and place matter much more at the point where the customer is ready to buy.
+Price and place matter much more when the customer is ready to buy.

 Success at the BOFU lives or dies on the quality of the order to delivery system.

-When customers buy physical products online, a very tangible set of actions need to follow the purchase.
+When customers buy physical products online, a specific set of actions need to follow the purchase.

-Payments needs to move from the customer’s card to your bank.
-The order details needs to go to the warehouse, be picked and packed and moved to dispatch.
-The order needs to go on a van, and move through the distribution system.
+Payments goes from the customer’s card to your bank.
+Order details go to the warehouse to be picked, packed and dispatched.
+The order goes on a van and into the distribution system.
 Finally, it goes through the last mile and is delivered to the customer.

 Marketing mix pricing opportunities in e-Commerce

-Take price, for example.
-When you deal with traditional retail channels, there can be months of planning and negotiation to get the right regular and promotional price plan in place.
+Take price as part of the e-Commerce system, for example.
+With traditional retailers, there can be months of planning and negotiation to get the right regular and promotional price plan in place.